Enhanced Surveillance of Antimicrobial-Resistant Gonorrhea System (ESAG): Case characteristics

 • GBMSM: gay, bisexual and other men who have sex with men.

-* Total case counts and total proportions of the specific age group of the selected year.
+• Total case counts and total proportions of the specific age group of the selected year are shown in the downloadable data and in the text description tables (numerator and denominator counts).

 Notes